 Field Description Transfer Key Index Select a key index from the drop-down menu.
 Key indexes 1 through 4 are available.
 The default is 1.
 The Transfer Key Index indicates which WEP key the AP will use to encrypt the data it transmits.
-Key Length Specify the length of the key by clicking one of the radio buttons: •) 64 bits •) 128 bits Кеу Туре Select the key type by clicking one of the radio buttons: •) ASCII •) Hex
+Key Length Specify the length of the key by clicking one of the radio buttons: •) 64 bits •) 128 bits Key Type Select the key type by clicking one of the radio buttons: •) ASCII •) Hex

 Field Description WEP Keys You can specify up to four WEP keys.
 In each text box, enter a string of characters for each key.
-The keys you enter depend on the key type selected: ASCII - Includes upper and lower case alphabetic letters, the numeric digits, and special symbols such as @ and #.
-Hex - Includes digits 0 to 9 and the letters A to F. Use the same number of characters for each key as specified in the Characters Required field.
+The keys you enter depend on the key type selected: •) ASCII - Includes upper and lower case alphabetic letters, the numeric digits, and special symbols such as @ and #. •) Hex - Includes digits 0 to 9 and the letters A to F. Use the same number of characters for each key as specified in the Characters Required field.
 These are the RC4 WEP keys shared with the stations using the AP.
 Each client station must be configured to use one of these same WEP keys in the same slot as specified here on the AP.
 Characters Required: The number of characters you enter into the WEP Key fields is determined by the Key length and Key type you select.
 For example, if you use 128-bit ASCII keys, you must enter 26 characters in the WEP key.
 The number of characters required updates automatically based on how you set Key Length and Key Type.
 Authentication The authentication algorithm defines the method used to determine whether a client station is allowed to associate with an AP when static WEP is the security mode.
-Specify the authentication algorithm you want to use by choosing one of the following options: Open System authentication allows any client station to associate with the AP whether that client station has the correct WEP key or not.
+Specify the authentication algorithm you want to use by choosing one of the following options: •) Open System authentication allows any client station to associate with the AP whether that client station has the correct WEP key or not.
 This algorithm is also used in plaintext, IEEE 802.1X, and WPA modes.
 When the authentication algorithm is set to Open System, any client can associate with the AP.
 Note: Just because a client station is allowed to associate does not ensure it can exchange traffic with an AP.
-A station must have the correct WEP key to be able to successfully access and decrypt data from an AP, and to transmit readable data to the AP.
-Shared Key authentication requires the client station algorithm is set to Shared Key, a station with an incorrect WEP key will not be able to associate with the AP.
-Both Open System and Shared Key.
-When you select both authentication algorithms: Client stations configured to use WEP in shared key mode must have a valid WEP key in order to associate with the AP.
-Client stations configured to use WEP as an open system (shared key mode not enabled) will be able to associate with the AP.
+A station must have the correct WEP key to be able to successfully access and decrypt data from an AP, and to transmit readable data to the AP. •) Shared Key authentication requires the client station to have the correct WEP key in order to associate with the AP.
+When the authentication algorithm is set to Shared Key, a station with an incorrect WEP key will not be able to associate with the AP. •) Both Open System and Shared Key.
+When you select both authentication algorithms: •) Client stations configured to use WEP in shared key mode must have a valid WEP key in order to associate with the AP. •) Client stations configured to use WEP as an open system (shared key mode not enabled) will be able to associate with the AP even if they do not have the correct WEP key.